 - For women’s garments buttonholes are on the right and for men’s garment on the left

-- Always interface the area you are making the buttonhole
+- Always interface the area you are making the buttonhole.

 - Use a thread with colour close to the garment fabric or choose a slightly darker one.
 Cotton machine embroidery thread looks good when made into a buttonhole.
 You can use the regular sewing thread as well

 Always make a test buttonhole on a scrap of the same fabric you will be using for the garment, before making on the actual garment.
 Infact I would use an actual interfaced fabric scrap piece.